Datawarriorr/face-recognition-/README.md

 Face Recognition System

 Overview

-This project is a face recognition system built using OpenCV (cv2) and FaceNet.
+This project is a face recognition system built using OpenCV (cv2) and DeepFace(FaceNet).
 It includes face detection, feature extraction, encoding, and recognition.
 The system processes images from a dataset and identifies individuals based on stored facial encodings.

 Features
 Face detection and extraction